IntegrateDev/Integrate.Interview.Backend.CSharp/README.md

 This solution has a file called `PeopleController.cs` that will help you get started.
 A single GET endpoint has been provided.

 ## Testing your code
-In a browser, navigate to https://localhost:44390/index.html to view the Swagger documentation.
+With your solution running, navigate to https://localhost:44390/index.html to view the Swagger documentation.

 Each endpoint has a "Try It Out" section that allows you to test.